Here and Now

 the look of them

-and their watches and phones
++ their watches & phones

-definitely make me feel different here
+definitely makes time feel different here

-I can still hear the busy noises of the city
+[we] can still hear the busy noises of the city

-I can feel myself becoming more present
+becoming more present

 paying attention to detail

-and feeling more adventerous
+& feeling more adventurous

-Time is a human construct
+time is a human construct

-the forest remembers to keep things messy
+to keep things messy

-I do
+[we] do

-for a season parts are made
+for a season paths are made

-I will remember todays visit
+[we] will remember todays visit

-I will not be as scary
+[we] will not be as scary

-some of us retain at different times, seasons
+at different seasons

 some of us never return

-I will still be here
+[we] will still be here

 growing, changing